kshitizrohilla/blog-using-php-mysql/README.md

 # A Simple Blog Using PHP And MySQL

-A simple blog made using PHP on server side and MySQL for storing blog posts consisting of post title, post date, post images and post paragraph.
+This simple blog application provides a user-friendly platform for bloggers to publish their posts online.
+It is built using PHP on the server-side and uses MySQL for storing blog posts.
+The application allows bloggers to write blog posts, add images and publish them on the blog.

+This application can be used as a starting point for developers who want to build a blog application using PHP and MySQL.

 ## Setup

 - Start the Apache and MySQL server from the XAMPP control panel.

 - Extract the downloaded git project folder in the htdocs folder(present in the XAMPP folder).
 Generally during installation the XAMPP is installed in the C: Drive of your computer.